Intercity Express: Third generation

 The ICE 3 runs at speeds up to 320 km/h on the LGV Est railway Strasbourg–Paris in France.

 A new generation ICE 3, Class 407, is part of the Siemens Velaro family with the model designation Velaro D. It currently runs on many services in Germany and through to other countries like France.
 Initially this train type was meant to execute the planned Deutsche Bahn services through the Channel Tunnel to London.
 As the trains had not received a certification for running in Belgium and due to the competition of budget airlines the London service was cancelled.

-In 2020 Deutsche Bahn placed an order with Siemens for 30 trains of the Velaro design and based on the previously procured ICE Class 407.
-Referenced by Siemens as Velaro MS (“multi-system”), these trains are called ICE 3 neo by Deutsche Bahn and classified as 408.
-The trains are designed for operation at 320 km/h and will be deployed from the end of 2022 on routes that use the Cologne – Frankfurt high speed line which is designed for operation at 300 km/h.
+In 2020 Deutsche Bahn placed an order with Siemens for 30 trains, and options for another 60, of the Velaro design and based on the previously procured ICE Class 407.
+Referenced by Siemens as Velaro MS ("multi-system"), these trains are called ICE 3neo by Deutsche Bahn and classified as 408.
+The trains are designed for operation at 320 km/h and were deployed at the end of 2022 on routes that use the Cologne – Frankfurt high speed line which is designed for operation at 300 km/h.
 After a production time of only 12 months including trial runs the first train was presented to journalists in February of 2022.
 At that occasion the order was increased by 43 trainsets, with all 73 trains supposed to be in service by early 2029.
+In May of 2023 Deutsche Bahn announced that it was calling the last 17 trains from the option, bringing the total order up to 90 trains.

+In April 2025, the multisystem Class 406 trainsets were retired from service due to ongoing maintenance and reliability issues.
+They were already relegated to domestic services beforehand and replaced with Class 407 on international routes.

 Fourth generation

 Procurement of ICx trainsets started c.
 2008 as replacements for locomotive hauled InterCity and EuroCity train services - the scope was later expanded to include replacements for ICE 1 and ICE 2 trainsets.
-In 2011 Siemens AG was awarded the contract for 130 seven car intercity train replacements, and 90 ten car ICE train replacements, plus further options - the contract for the ten car sets was modified in 2013 to expand the trainset length to twelve vehicles.
+In 2011 Siemens was awarded the contract for 130 seven car intercity train replacements, and 90 ten car ICE train replacements, plus further options - the contract for the ten car sets was modified in 2013 to expand the trainset length to twelve vehicles.
 The name ICx was used for the trains during the initial stages of the procurement; in late 2015 the trains were rebranded ICE 4, at the unveiling of the first trainset, and given the class designation 412 by Deutsche Bahn.

-Two pre-production trainsets were manufactured and used for testing prior to introduction of the main series.
+Two pre-production trainsets were manufactured and used for testing prior to the introduction of the main series.